A "resource" is anything valuable or cherished.

 DO let him enjoy his meals in peace.
 Give your dog a place to eat that is away from other animals and traffic patterns.

 If the situation has escalated and there is any aggression over the bowl, do NOT attempt to do this yourself.
 Contact a positive reinforcement trainer to help you.
-The following is a protocol for puppies to help build a positive association of you being near while he is eating, to AVOID problems of future food bowl aggression.
+The following is a protocol for puppies to help build a positive association of you being near while he is eating, to AVOID future problems of food bowl aggression.

 STEP ONE - when he's finished eating and stepped back from his empty dish, say his name and approach with something awesome.
 Maybe a piece of cheese for dessert.
 Drop it in his bowl.
 Say his name and drop another.
 Stay at this level until you get a head lift and a happy tail wag when you approach.
 No other animals or people should be in the room at the time.
 His only distraction around the bowl is you.
 If he lifts his head, his ears perk, and he wags his tail when you say his name, you are ready for Step 2.